 15. Cauliflower Mash

 Sides bring brightness and crunch to the Thanksgiving meal.
-A nice salad can really make a beautiful addition to the table with fun and flavorful ingredients like pomegranate seeds, fennel, pancetta and more!
+A nice salad can really make a beautiful addition to the table with fun and flavorful ingredients like pomegranate seeds, squash, pecans and more!

 Hearty, flavorful, and warming, this colorful salad is perfect for the fall season.
-The balance of flavor between the pomegranates, candied pecans, and maple balsamic dressing is, as one reviewer put it, “truly inspired.”
-Visually designed to be a centerpiece dish, perfect for your Thanksgiving table.
+The balance of flavor between the delicata squash, kale, apples and cider vinaigrette dressing is, as one reviewer put it, “to die for!”.
+Visually designed to be a centerpiece dish, this salad is perfect for your Thanksgiving table.

 Yes, bacon!
 This beautiful holiday salad will compliment any meal.
 Decadent and delicious with a homemade apple pecan vinaigrette – you can’t get much better than this.
 If kale isn’t your thing, you can easily swap it out for arugula or baby spinach.